 You must save the settings to access the service that you want to use.
 You may receive the settings in a special text message from the network operator or service provider that offers the IM service.
-See "Data and settings", on page 33.
-You can also enter the settings manually.
-See "Chat server settings", on page 64.
+See 'Data and settings', p.
+41. You can also enter the settings manually.
+See 'Chat server settings', p.
+14.